tldr-pages/tldr/pages/common/act.md

 `act -a {{action_id}}`

-- Do not actually run the actions (i.e. dry run):
+- Do not actually run the actions (i.e. a dry run):

 `act -n`